Running the OPAL Docker Containers

 Since running OPAL is simply spinning docker containers, OPAL is cloud-ready and can fit in many environments: AWS (ECS, EKS, etc), Google Cloud, Azure, Kubernetes, etc.

 Each environment has different instructions on how to run container-based applications, and as such, environment-specific instructions are outside the scope of this tutorial.
-We will show you how to run the container locally with docker run
+We will show you how to run the container locally with docker run, and you can then apply the necessary changes to your runtime environment.

 Example production setup